TheRealVSSVSSN/SunnyRP/Example_Frameworks/essentialmode/docs.md

 - Checking bans during `playerConnecting` and saving money on `playerDropped`.
 - Handling first join flow via `es:firstJoinProper`, enabling PvP when configured, and raising `es:firstSpawn` on first spawn.
 - Managing session settings through `es:setSessionSetting` and `es:getSessionSetting`.
 - Parsing chat messages that begin with `/` to resolve registered commands.
-It enforces permission levels or group membership, triggers audit events, and denies access with a configured message when appropriate.
+It enforces permission levels or group membership, triggers audit hooks (`es:adminCommandRan`, `es:userCommandRan`, `es:commandRan`, `es:adminCommandFailed`, `es:invalidCommandHandler`, `es:chatMessage`), and denies access with a configured message when appropriate.
 - Providing APIs for other resources to register commands (`es:addCommand`, `es:addAdminCommand`, `es:addGroupCommand`).
 A built‑in `info` command reports the essentialmode version and command count.
 - Receiving periodic coordinate updates (`es:updatePositions`) to track player positions.